 Purpose:

-The purpose of the systematic review is to gain insight on relationship between shrub and animal density, that have been recorded in literature.
+The purpose of the systematic review is to gain insight on relationship between shrub and animal densities that have been recorded in literature.
 The main focus will be to look at these papers where facilitation occurs and see if shrub density is recorded.

 Research Questions:

-What type of activities are occurring around shrubs?
+What types of activities are occurring around shrubs?
 If there are interactions between species, then are there only beneficial interactions?
 Are the interactions having direct or indirect effects?
 Are the shrub densities measured in these studies?

 Predictions: